ncbi/cxx-toolkit/pages/ch_style.md

     // is an enum constant rather than a bool constant.
     CompareStrings(s1, s2, eIgnoreCase);

+Or, you can use a scoped enum.
+E.g. for the above case it could look like:

+    enum class ECaseSensitive {
+        yes,   ///< Consider case when comparing.
+        no     ///< Don’t consider case when comparing.
+    };

 As an added benefit, using an enumerated type for parameters instead of **`bool`** gives you the ability to expand the enumerated type to include more variants in the future if necessary - without changing the parameter type.
+Also, enums (especially scoped enums) being more strictly typed may protect the user code from unwanted accidental type conversions.

 <a name="ch_style.cpp_tips_tricks"></a>